vuthanhcdt/intelligence_robotics/README.md

 ```
 Commands for iRobot Usage

-- Launch the simulation in a warehouse environment with Gazebo.
+- Launch the simulation in a warehouse environment with Gazebo (only for host computer).
 ```
 ros2 launch scout_simulation simulation.launch.py
 ```